trueos/pcbsd/src-qt5/docs/controlpanel.rst

 If you click the "Remove" button for a highlighted user, a pop-up menu will ask if you would like to also delete the user's home directory (along with all of their files).
 If you click "No", the user will still be deleted but their home directory will remain.
-If you have only created one user account, the "Remove" button will be greyed out as you need at least one user to be able to login to the PC-BSD® system.
+If you have only created one user account, the "Remove" button will be greyed out as you need at least one user to be able to login to the TrueOS® system.

 .. note:: while a removed user will no longer be listed, the user account will not actually be deleted until you click the "Apply" button.
 A pop-up message will indicate that you have pending changes if you close User Manager without clicking "Apply".
 If you change your mind, click "No" and the user account will not be deleted; otherwise, click "Yes" and the user will be deleted and User Manager will close.

 The password for any user can be changed by first highlighting the user name then clicking the "Change Password" button.
-You will not be prompted for the old password in order to reset a user's password; this can be handy if a user has forgotten their password and can no longer log into the PC-BSD® system.
+You will not be prompted for the old password in order to reset a user's password; this can be handy if a user has forgotten their password and can no longer log into the TrueOS® system.
 If you click the "Change Admin Password" button, you can change the root user's password.

 If you click the "Advanced View" button, this screen will change to show all of the accounts on the system, not just the user accounts that you created.
 An